travelgateX/documentation-site/content/getting-started/quickstart.md

 ### Can't find your answer?

 Got any technical questions or need support from our team?
 [We’re here to help.
 Get in touch](https://xmltravelgate.atlassian.net/servicedesk/customer/portal/7) through Jira Service Desk using the username and password that has been sent to you together with the welcome pack.
-Let us know if you haven't received it or can't find it so we can send it to your email address again
+Let us know if you haven't received it, or can't find it, so we can send it to your email address again.